cell-org/tutorial.cell.computer/README.md

 //
 // CONNECT TO NURON USING THE
 // WALLET USERNAME AND THE ENCRYPTION PASSWORD
-// SET THROUGH "npx nuron config"!
+// SET THROUGH "npx nuron-cli config"!
 //
 ////////////////////////////////////////////////
 nuron.wallet.connect(WALLET_PASSWORD, WALLET_USERNAME)